 All members of the St. Thomas community are urged to report any potential or actual emergency or dangerous situation involving an immediate threat to the health or safety of students, employees or guests that may be occurring on the campus.
-Members shall call the St. Thomas Public Safety Department emergency number at 651-962-5555.
+Members shall call the St. Thomas Public Safety Department emergency number at 651-962-5555 or notify the Bernardi Campus Director.